 Castaway Cay 5K

 For the best snorkeling at Castaway Cay, go early in the day.
-Later in the day the water (and sand on the bottom) is more churned up and it can be more difficult to see.
+Later in the day. the water (and sand on the bottom) is more churned up and it can be more difficult to see.
 The fish are toward the very end of the snorkeling area.
 Don’t even bother looking for fish until you get back there.
-Keep in mind that the snorkeling here isn’t much, if you’ve snorkeled almost anywhere else you will probably be disappointed.
+Keep in mind that snorkeling here isn’t much if you’ve snorkeled almost anywhere else you will probably be disappointed.

-- Mickey Mouse is under water underneath the white buoy.
+- Mickey Mouse is underwater underneath the white buoy.
 In case you’ve heard about sunken treasure, this is it.